ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 **Please note:** At the end of the `opam init`, you are asked if you want to add a hook to your shell to best integrate with your system.
 Indeed, in order for the shell to be aware of the tools available in the current opam switch, a few environment variables need to be modified.
 For instance, the `PATH` variable has to be expanded so that typing `ocaml` in the shell runs the OCaml binary _of the current switch_.
 Answering `y` will provide a better user experience.

 Now check the installation by running `opam --version`.
 You can compare it with the current version on [opam.ocaml.org](https://opam.ocaml.org/).

+**Please note:** In case you are running `opam init` inside a Docker container, you will be asked whether you want to disable sanboxing.
+This is necessary, unless you run a privileged Docker container.

 #### 3. Create an `opam` Switch